keithpitt/minispade-rails/README.md

 # minispade-rails  [![Build Status](https://secure.travis-ci.org/keithpitt/minispade-rails.png)](http://travis-ci.org/keithpitt/minispade-rails) [![Dependency Status](https://gemnasium.com/keithpitt/minispade-rails.png)](https://gemnasium.com/keithpitt/minispade-rails)

+For large JavaScript applications, you need to include and parse alot of JavaScript just to start showing something on the page. minispade-rails allows you to defer the parsing of parts of your application until you need it.

 minispade-rails allows you to compile your javascript files into strings that can be required at runtime using [minispade.js](https://github.com/wycats/minispade)

 To understand the problem that minispade-rails solves, read [AMD is Not the Answer](http://tomdale.net/2012/01/amd-is-not-the-answer/) by [@tomdale](http://github.com/tomdale) and [Lazy evaluation of CommonJS modules](http://calendar.perfplanet.com/2011/lazy-evaluation-of-commonjs-modules/) by [Tobie Langel](http://tobielangel.com/)